browniebroke/browniebroke.com/src/posts/static-vs-media-in-django.md

 ### Use different class locally and in production

 There is one problem with the above approach, though: by defining your storage class on the model field, that means it would potentially be shared between you local environment and production, which is probably not what you want.
-To solve this, we can use a helper function to either use the local file system or a remote location, depending on a setting:
+To solve this, we can use a factory function to either use the local file system or a remote location, depending on a setting:

 ```python
 def get_storage(storage_type):